Gr\"uneisen parameter as an entanglement compass and the breakdown of the Hellmann-Feynman theorem

 Besides the discussions regarding $\Gamma^{0\textmd{K}}$ as an ``\emph{entanglement compass}'', we now discuss the slowing down of the system dynamics and the “creation of mass” close to any QCP/QPT.
 Following Anderson's statement in his seminal paper ``\emph{The plasma frequency is equivalent to the mass}'' \cite{anderson} and based on our previous work \cite{griffiths}, we propose that symmetry breaking and fluctuations of the order parameter on the verge of any critical point/phase transition is inherently associated with the slowing down of the system's dynamics, which gives rise to low-energy excitation modes and emulates mass.
 This can be found, for instance, in the magnetic and electronic Griffiths phases \cite{vojta,griffiths}.
-In other words, as a direct consequence of the phases competition in the critical regime, the appearance of ``mass'' leads to a slowing down of the system's dynamic, which in turn reflects in an enhancement of both relaxation time \cite{griffiths} and effective mass \cite{senthil}.
+In other words, as a direct consequence of the phases competition in the critical regime, the appearance of ``mass'' leads to a slowing down of the system's dynamic, which in turn reflects in an enhancement of both relaxation time \cite{griffiths} and effective mass \cite{senthil,paschen}.
 Such fascinating phenomena can be explored using $\Gamma^{0\textmd{K}}$ and $\Gamma$ \cite{griffiths,entanglement}.

 In summary, we have proposed a new form of the Gr\"uneisen parameter valid at absolute zero temperature.
 The here-proposed $\Gamma^{0\textmd{K}}$ can be considered as an \emph{entanglement compass} to explore QPTs/QCPs upon varying tuning parameters.
 Considering that $\Gamma^{0\textmd{K}}$ quantifies the entanglement as a function of the tuning parameters, it can be employed to optimize information processing, in particular in the immediate vicinity of QCPs/QPTs.
 We have employed the 1D IMTF and Kane's quantum computer as working-horses to showcase our proposal.
-Furthermore, we have demonstrated that genuine QPTs manifest themselves only for quadratic and non-diagonal Hamiltonians, which is key in quantum computing regarding both bipartite and multipartite systems.
+Furthermore, we have demonstrated that genuine QPTs/QCPs take place only when $E_0$ is non-linear with respect to the control parameter, which is key in quantum computing regarding both bipartite and multipartite systems.
+Also, we propose that in the thermodynamic limit a breakdown of the Hellmann-Feynmann theorem takes place at any QCP and we anticipate that this should also occur for the Bose-Einstein condensation \cite{entanglement}.
 It is challenging to put the present concepts in practice in real systems.
 Yet, the ``creation of mass'' in the vicinity of critical points/phase transitions was discussed. \\

 MdeS acknowledges financial support from the S\~ao Paulo Research Foundation Fapesp (Grants No. 2011/22050-4, 2017/07845-7, 2019/24696-0).
 National Council of Technological and Scientific Development CNPq (Grants No. \,302887/2020-2, 308695/2021-6) is acknowledged.
 This work was partially granted by Coordena\c c\~ao de Aperfeiçoamento de Pessoal de N\'ivel Superior - Brazil (Capes) - Finance Code 001 (Ph.D. fellowship of L.S.).
 LSR acknowledges the support from Icelandic Research Fund (Rannis), Projects No. 163082-051 and Hybrid Polaritonics.